eshna93raina/OneNeuronWork/README.md

 # OneNeuronWork
-This Repository contains work / assignments done for OneNeuron Courses.
+This Repository contains work / assignments taken for OneNeuron Courses.